CarolaneLFBV/carolanelfbv.github.io/docs/concepts/software-architectures.md

 ## 1. Monolithic Architecture (MA)

 The Monolithic Architecture is the traditional architecture type, and is used in most application.
-The architecture is based on building the entire application as a single, unified codebase.
+The architecture is based on `building the entire application as a single, unified codebase`.
 All components (UI, business logic, etc.) are integrated and deployed as one unit.

 ### Key Concepts